fmuranda/fmuranda/README.md

 - Developing predictive models for climate variability

 ## 📚 Publications & Workshops
-- Workshop on " Computational Tools for Climate Science " with https://comptools.climatematch.io/tutorials/intro.html
+- Bootcamp on " Computational Tools for Climate Science " with https://comptools.climatematch.io/tutorials/intro.html
 - Training on GRI Standards for Sustainability Reporting
 - I have authored several articles for the Green Business Gazette the first magazine on sustainability issues in Zimbabwe https://www.gbg.co.zw